-Serbian coal fired power generation for beginners29.
-November 2012. / News Serbia Energy
+Serbian coal fired power generation for beginners, News Serbia Energy

 The Serbian power sector consists mainly of thermal power plants fueled by domestic lignite and hydro power plants with total installed capacity of 7,500 MW excluding the plants in Kosovo.
 More than 65% of the electricity is generated by coal-fired power stations with an annual lignite consumption of around 37 Mt.
 The company in charge for the Serbian power system is public utility “Elektro Privreda Srbije” – EPS and at the moment the only large electricity producer in Serbia.
 Lignite represents almost 90% of the country’s energy resources, whereas oil and gas represent less than 10%.
 All active coal mines in Serbia operate within EPS.

 The system includes 6 lignite fueled thermal power plants (TPPs) with an installed capacity of 4.260 MW, 9 hydro power plants (HPPs) with a total installed capacity of 2.840 MW.
 The rest of the system presents CHP plants with the total installed capacity of 387 MW and fueled mainly by mazut (imported from Russia).

 Most of the plants have been operational for more than 30 years, with some of them older than 40 years.
 The balance of electricity production by source and unit, and the fuels use have been established for the base year 2010 and the preceding years 2007-2009.